Is your skin drying with all that hand washing and hand sanitizer? Let me introduce to the benefits of avocado oil for skin.

 It’s a super moisturizer

-Avocado oil has a really nice thick texture.
-That’s why it is absolutely perfect for moisturizing my dry, peeling skin.
+Avocado oil has this luxurious, thick texture.
+That makes it absolutely perfect for moisturizing dry, peeling skin.
 You can use it on your knees, elbows, heels and other dry spots.
-Use it on your sunburn too to soothe your skin and prevent peeling.
+Dab onto sunburn too to soothe your skin and prevent peeling.

 It’s a healer

 This Brazilian one mentioned the oleic acid content in avocado oil could be “an effective alternative treatment for wounds.”